SpellholdStudios/Yeslick_NPC/README.md

 ## <a name="components" id="components"></a>Components

-As of v3.0, the installer splitts main component into two sub components, letting the player decide if he wants Yeslick to be an Alaghor of Clangeddin Fighter-Priest.
+As of v3.0, the installer splits main component into two sub components, letting the player decide if he wants Yeslick to be an Alaghor of Clangeddin Fighter-Priest or not.
 The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />

-**Yeslick NPC for BGII: SoA & ToB**<br />
 **0. Yeslick is a regular Fighter-Cleric**
 **1. Yeslick is a Fighter-Alaghor of Clangeddin (Cleric kit)**
 <div align="right"><a href="#top">Back to top</a></div>